-We confirm that we will comply with FRC's Revised Ethical Standard (June 2016).
-In our professional judgement, the audit process is independent and our objectivity has not been compromised in any way.
+We confirm that we comply with FRC's Ethical Standards In our professional judgement, the audit process is independent and our objectivity has not been compromised in any way.
 In particular there are and have been no relationships between Scott-Moncrieff, the College, its Board members and senior management that may reasonably be thought to bear on our objectivity and independence.